danvuk567/SP500-Stock-Analysis/Python-Portfolio-Performance-Analysis/readme.md

 Our portfolio **PFL** has a shape that is more narrow and longer with less fatter tails than the normal distribution of the S&P 500 Tickers.
 The portfolio has a higher frequency of small negative returns between 0% and -1% but also has a higher frequency of small positive returns of 0% to 1.5%.

 Another way to view our portfolio returns compared to the broader market is to use a benchmark.
 We can calculate the returns for all Tickers as a portfolio and define it as the benchmark labelled **BM**.
-We then plot the Portfolio **PFL** and benchmark **BM** cumulative returns in a Line Chart using our custom function *plot_returns_line_chart*.
+We then plot the Portfolio **PFL** and benchmark **BM** Cumulative % Returns in a **Line Chart** using our custom function *plot_returns_line_chart*.

     df_bench_ret_after_second_year = calculate_portfolio_return(df_ret_after_second_year.copy(), ['Ticker'], 'Daily')
     df_bench_ret_after_second_year['Ticker'] = 'BM'